This is How Pokemon Go Can Save Itself from Patent Litigations

-One good strategy is to approach companies those don’t have products in AR but own a considerable amount of patents in the domain.
+One good strategy is to approach companies that don’t have products in AR but own a considerable amount of patents in the domain.
 Another is to approach small companies and individual inventors.

 Niantic, for example, can approach companies such as AT&T which doesn’t focus on AR.
 Also, it can approach smaller companies or individual inventors like Gregory A. Piccionelli.
 This will help Niantic run an economical patent acquisition campaign.

 Below are some exemplary patents that we found during our brief scouting which Niantic could consider acquiring:

 These are among the few patents that we came across during patent scouting.
-US’159 directly discusses the Augmented Reality in gaming domain while US’654 explains how location based services can be incorporated with augmented reality displays.
-Such patents add a lot of value while building a strong portfolio.
+US’159 directly discusses Augmented Reality in the gaming domain while US’654 explains how location-based services can be incorporated with augmented reality displays.
+Such patents add a lot of value while building a strong patent portfolio.

-A strategically planned comprehensive patent scouting can unearth a lot of such patents which can be used to defend ones’ business from potential litigations.
-Feel free to drop an email at email@example.com if you are looking to protect your business from potential infringement.
+A strategically planned comprehensive patent scouting can unearth a lot of such patents that can be used to defend ones’ business from potential litigations.
+Feel free to drop an email at [email protected] if you are looking to protect your business from potential infringement.

 Next Step: Explore more Patent commercialization Strategies and create your own smart patent commercialization strategy using these tactics.